MyHCel/RenderMan-For-Arch/README.md

 mv /path/to/RenderMan_Installer.rpm /path/to/RenderMan-For-Arch/
 ```

 4. Execute the installer script (don't do it as root).
-It will ask for your password a few times.
+It will ask for your password once.

    Note: This will update your system and install all required dependecies.
-If you don't want that
+If you don't want to
-   to happen, modify "scripts/install_dep.sh"
+   update your system, modify "scripts/dependencies.sh"

 ```bash
 ./install.sh